codefellows/javascript_da_gitbook/server_side/build_tools.md

 from automated testing to starting a server.
 ## Grunt
 Grunt is going to be our primary build tool.
-It essentially describes all the tasks that we mgiht want to accomplish on a development machine.
+It essentially describes all the tasks that we might want to accomplish on a development machine.
 This could be anything from running tests, to building a production version of our code, to seeding database.
-It's probably most comparable to a Makefile from c/c++.
+It allows to take repetitive tasks that you frequently have to perform during development and turn them into single commands.